MusiJVR/SimpleMsgPlugin/README.md

 ## Change message color
 In order to change the color of the message, you need to specify the `&` icon, followed by the color code in HEX format with `#` at the beginning.
+You can also change the color using standard Minecraft colors by specifying `§` at the beginning.
 The `§r` icon is used to reset the color and the `§l` icon is used to make the font bold.
+All codes you can find [here](https://minecraft.fandom.com/wiki/Formatting_codes).
+Variables are indicated between `%` signs (I don't recommend changing them).

 Example: `&#55ff55Message` - <span style="color:green">Message</span>

+## Settings for developers or administrators
+In the config you can configure sending messages to yourself `sendmsgyourself: false`.
+By default, the value is `false`, but can be changed to `true`

 ## Issues
 Please leave messages about any errors you find [here](https://github.com/MusiJVR/SimpleMsgPlugin/issues) or on the [Discord](https://discord.gg/xY8WJt7VGr)